Applicant tracking software (ATS) saves your HR team lots of time sorting candidates and moving them through the hiring and onboarding process.

 There’s also a Greenhouse Events app, which is a must for hiring teams hosting in-person events.
 Use the app to collect candidate data quickly for follow-up, and organize prospects for convenient searchability when you’re ready to move forward.

-Seeing how your hiring team and process perform day in and day out is necessary to ensure efficiency, just like any other company department.
+Seeing how your hiring team performs day in and day out is necessary to ensure efficiency.
 The better the team gets at finding suitable candidates, the less time they’ll spend posting jobs, sourcing prospects, and onboarding new team members.
 That’s where Greenhouse Reporting comes into play.

 Greenhouse can generate dozens of reports to help you learn more about candidates, your pipeline’s efficiency, and your job opening statuses.
 You can create reports from templates or build custom reports from scratch to give you the precise details you need.